mountain/wxbtool/docs/user/evaluation/overview.md

 - `-G/--gan`: Set to `true` to test a GAN model

+### Additional Options

+In addition to the options above, testing supports:

+- `-O/--optimize`: Fast/CI mode.
+Limits validation/test batches and reduces patience to speed up continuous integration runs.
+- `-t/--test`: Set to `true` to shorten runs (e.g., forces 1 epoch in some flows).
+Useful for smoke testing.

 ## Performance Metrics

 wxbtool evaluates models using several performance metrics: